Student Organization Leader Information

 Holding an event or sponsoring an activity means having a great idea for your members to get engaged with an activity.
 Ask your student organization members what activity would focus on your group's mission or purpose.

-Complete an event registration form, for any activity you want to hold; regardless of whether or not your group has funding.
+Complete an activity registration form, for any activity you want to hold; regardless of whether or not your group has funding.

-Work with Office of Student Life coordinator to purchase supplies.
+Work with the OSL Coordinator to purchase supplies.
 All and any purchases must be approved before purchased by a student org officer, advisor, or member buy completing the purchasing request form.

 Let the college community know about your event.
-Complete a marketing form and Office of Student Life will assist you with designing and marketing your event or activity.
+Complete a marketing form and OSL will assist you with designing and marketing your event or activity.

 After your event is completed, complete an event evaluation form.
 Let us know more about your event, including how your members enjoyed the experience or letting us know what you learned.